Architectsarchitecten de vylder vinck taillieu - Jan De Vylder, Inge Vinck, Jo Taillieu in collaboration with Joris Van Huychem

 Design TeamJan De Vylder, Inge Vinck, Jo Taillieu, Joris Van Huychem, Sander Rutgers, Lauren Dierickx

-From the architect.
+Text description provided by the architects.
 Starting point is a plot with trees and a little gingerbread house on the edge of the site.

 The key document is a survey map with the exact position and diameter of every tree.

 The building is at odds to and separate from the wood.

 The wood runs through, around, and in the house.

 The ground is left untouched.